Highlights of the report:

 Download a PDF of these Highlights

-Care management programs addressing specialty therapeutic areas are of critical importance to managed care customers; however, many experience notable gaps in the resources required to effectively engage patients.
-HIRC’s report, Specialty Care Management Programs: Value-Added Offerings and Partnership Opportunities, examines customer evaluations of manufacturer-sponsored programs and resources, and identifies unmet customer needs.
+Care management of patients taking costly specialty medications is of critical importance to managed care customers; however, many experience notable gaps in their care management program offerings and capabilities.
+HIRC’s report, Specialty Care Management Programs: Value-added Offerings and Partnership Opportunities, examines plans' internal care management capabilities and tools, key decision-makers' assessment of manufacturer-sponsored resources, and identifies unmet customer needs.
 The report addresses the following questions:

-- How do specialty medication manufacturers benchmark in customer awareness and overall quality of programs and resources offered?
+- How do 30+ specialty medication manufacturers benchmark in customer awareness and overall quality of programs and resources offered?

 - What partnerhsip opportunities exist for manufacturers to engage key accounts in addressing care management-related gaps and unmet needs?